santib/ar2dto/README.md

 ```

 will return an `Array` consisting of 10 `UserDTO`.
 With this you are forcing the executing of the query, having collections of simple data objects, and avoiding other parts of the app from modifying the query.

+It accepts the same options as `#to_dto` and uses them create each DTO.

 ## Development